How to lodge a complaint with the European Court of Human Rights

 This Convention guarantees fundamental human rights and freedoms in European states, including the right to life, the prohibition of torture and inhuman treatment, the prohibition of slavery and forced labour, the right to a fair trial, freedom of thought, conscience, religion, freedom of expression, freedom of assembly and association, and the right to respect for private and family life.

-Tip: You can find out exactly what the Convention on Human Rights regulates in our article.
+You can find out exactly what the Convention for the Protection of Human Rights and Fundamental Freedoms regulates in our article.

 The ECtHR receives complaints from individuals, groups of persons or even states alleging violations of their rights protected by the Convention.
 ECtHR decisions are binding on member states, which are obliged to comply with them.
 This may include changes to legislation or the payment of compensation to aggrieved parties.